 A Fall Injury Prevention System is designed to prevent a person from falling at height on a work site.
 This includes edge protection, fall restraint and fall arrest systems.

-In Western Australia, there is a requirement within the OS&H Regulations 1996 to address the risk a fall 2m or above.
+In Western Australia, there is a requirement within the OS&H Regulations 1996 to address the risk of a fall 2m or above.
 This refers to a scaffold, fixed stairs, formwork, landing or a suspended slab.